dpengineering/HeartBeatHorseRace/README.md

 **Current Problems:**
 * After clicking the heart button to find a baseline heartrate, the program may crash if no one is holding onto the specified bluetooth heartrate sensor.
 AFAIK, there are three modes for the POLAR adapters, depending on how the user holds them: "ON" - the user is properly holding the sensor.
 A heartrate will be successfully sent to the RPI.
 "SLEEP" - the user is holding the sensor, but the sensor cannot find a heartrate.
 NONETYPE will be sent to the RPI.
 "OFF" - the user is not holding or touching the sensor.
 This will cause an error.
 We have tried try and finally statements, but nothing seems to work.
-* Sometimes after a race is complete, the horses will not completely home properly.
 * The program sometimes has trouble repeating the race.

 **Useful information:**